aj-marci/capstone/README.md

-Responsive restaurant UI home page, business logic for reserving a table.
+Responsive restaurant UI home page and business logic for reserving a table.

 packages needed to edit / view on local dev environment.